peffis/edocker.mk/README.md

 # edocker.mk
 An erlang linux release/docker image builder

+## Overview
+Some people have a need to shrink the sizes of their Docker images.
+If you, instead of packaging an Erlang release into some Ubuntu or Alpine image, you only add the release to the scratch image you reduce the size from several hundred MB to perhaps 20-30MB (depending on the size of your erlang release).
+The tools in this repository help you to create that release so that it still can run inside the scratch image.

+Despite the size there could be other reasons why building erlang releases through Docker might be useful.
+If your target platform is linux and you are developing the service on some other platform (say OSX) the tools in this repository could help you create that linux release for your project.

+When running erlang releases inside docker you might also want a more flexible way of controlling erlang arguments such as cookie and node names throug environment variables rather than through scripts and command line arguments as is normally used in erlang.
+For this purpose this repository also contains a wrapper program around erlexec that reads environment variables and translates them to command line arguments.

 ## Inspiration
 The build scripts in the *bin* folder are derived from Peter Morgan's [Erlang in Docker From Scratch](https://github.com/shortishly/erlang-in-docker-from-scratch).
 The purpose of the work in this repository is to integrate Peter's way of building erlang docker images with erlang.mk in a reusable manner, making it